prometheusresearch/baseline-codebase/src/rex.about/README.rst

 type takes the following properties:

 ``heading``
     Changes the heading of the page.
 Optional.
+If not specified, displays "About this RexDB Application".

 ``overview``
     Sets the text that is displayed on the "Overview" tab, under the application version.
 Use HTML for formatting.
 Optional.
+If not specified, no text is displayed.

 ``license``
-    Sets the text that is displayed on the "RexDB License" tab.
+    Sets the text that is displayed on the "License" tab.
 Use HTML for formatting.
 Optional.
+If not specified, displays the RexDB license.